adhearsion/adhearsion-website/views/docs/plugins.md

     # Basic configuration for the plugin
     #
     config :greet_plugin do
-      greeting "Hello", :desc => "What to use to greet users" end
+      greeting "Hello", desc: "What to use to greet users" end

     # Defining a Rake task is easy